"Smart Market Solutions to Help Your Business Gain Edge over Competitors"

 • For instance, in June 2025, Iberia Airlines migrated its mission-critical systems to AWS to boost operational efficiency and reliability.
 The airline aimed at integrating AI to improve passenger experiences and accelerate innovation.

-North America held the dominant share of the market and is expanding rapidly.
+North America held the dominant share of the market with a share of 37.42% in 2025, valued at USD 2.84 billion.
 Factors driving the dominance include the adoption of advanced IT infrastructure, big data analytics, and cloud technology by carriers and airlines to optimize operations and increase efficiency.
 Airlines such as Southwest Airlines have migrated critical workloads to AWS to improve operational efficiency, while Alaska Airlines uses AI-driven flight optimization tools hosted in the cloud to enhance routing and fuel efficiency.
 Leading cloud providers such as AWS, Microsoft Azure, and Google Cloud are focusing on designing aviation-focused solutions for airlines and airports in the region.
+The U.S. market is projected to reach USD 2.57 billion by 2026.

 • For instance, in June 2024, Southwest Airlines contracted with AWS to modernize its outdated IT systems and enhance operational efficiencies and passenger experience.
 This decision was made after the airline’s December 2022 IT meltdown, which caused over 16,700 flight cancellations.
 With this upgrade, the airline aims to improve passenger services and prevent future disruptions.